dpaukov/combinatoricslib3-example/README.md

    [3, 2]
 ```

-Similarly, you can get 2-Permutations with repetitions of the lists (1, 2, 3):
+Similarly, you can get 2-Permutations with repetitions of the list (1, 2, 3):
 ```java
         Generator.combination(1, 2, 3)
             .multi(2)